It Was Once Called Metropolis View

 Salmon P. Chase (right) was the Chief Justice of the United States when he bought the Metropolis View property in 1869.
 Abraham Lincoln had appointed him to the court after Chase resigned as Secretary of the Treasury in Lincoln’s “Team of Rivals” cabinet.
 And a rival he was.
 Throughout his career, Chase had one overriding ambition — to become president of the United States.
 An anti-slavery champion, Chase was Ohio’s governor, then senator, then competed with Lincoln for the 1860 Republican nomination for the presidency, which he lost.
 He fumbled his chance to run against Lincoln in 1864 with clumsy behind the scenes machinations, and switched to the Democratic Party for the 1868 race, but again was denied the nomination.

 Known as an intellectually rigorous and humorless man, Chase had a painful personal life.
-He buried three wives and four children by the age of 46, leaving him with two daughters: Janet, known as Nettie, and her half-sister Katherine, called Kate, who he dedicated his life to educating, counseling, and cajoling into becoming the perfect 19th century woman and an essential part of his political life. (left, Salmon P. Chase with his daughters Nettie and Kate.
-Mathew Brady photo, probably taken around 1857, when Kate was 17 and Nettie 10.
-Library of Congress).
+He buried three wives and four children by the age of 46, leaving him with two daughters: Janet, known as Nettie, and her half-sister Katherine, called Kate, who he dedicated his life to educating, counseling, and cajoling into becoming the ideal 19th century woman and an essential part of his political life.

 Kate responded, using her intellect, charisma and political acumen to not only serve her father, but to establish herself as a presence in Washington society.
 She ran her father’s household at their stately home at 6th and E St. NW, and hosted many receptions there for Washington’s political and social elite.
 Known for insightful political conversation rather than just small talk, Kate gained the title “Belle of the North” during the Civil War years.
 She dreamed of becoming First Lady in her father’s White House.
 Numerous powerful men were enamored of her charms, including future Secretary of State John Hay and future President James Garfield.